MaximRobota/RoutesStart-Angular2-TypeScript/README.md

-# Building an Angular 2 Website Using Routes (RoutesStart-Angular2-TypeScript)
+# Building an Angular 2 Website Using Routes (RoutesStart-Angular2-TypeScript)!!!!
+OLD 2.0.0-rc.1
 This is a simple Angular 2 website using the brand new router.
 It demonstrates how to build components, configure routes, inject services, and use the `@Input` decorator to bind properties to components.

 ## Dependencies